BarryDigby/CRT_workshop/docs/source/containers/docker.rst

 Advanced use
 ------------

-There will be scenarios in which your tool of choice is not in the ``anaconda repository`` meaning you cannot download it via the ``environment.yml`` file.
+There will be scenarios in which your tool of choice is not in the Anaconda repository meaning you cannot download it via the ``environment.yml`` file.

 You will have to provide install instructions to the ``Dockerfile``.